 Disagreements Among Requirements Engineers: A Catalyst for Learning

-Requirements Engineering involves collaboration among diverse stakeholders, each with their own perspectives and priorities.
+Requirements Engineering and IT Business Analysis involve collaboration among diverse stakeholders, each with their own perspectives and priorities.
 However, disagreements and conflicts often arise during requirement gathering and analysis sessions.
 These conflicts can stem from differences in understanding human behavior, cognitive biases, or communication breakdowns.
 To address these challenges, I’ve embarked on a journey to expand my knowledge beyond traditional engineering domains.

 The Human Mind as an Information Processor